kazemicode/labs-auth0-fga-for-rag/README.md

 FGA+RAG?
 OMG!
 Leverage Auth0 FGA and Auth for GenAI to implement fine-grained authorization for Retrieval Augmented Generation (RAG).
 When a user prompts an AI agent for for information, the AI agent uses the RAG pipeline to generate a response.
 But what if the response has sensitive data?
 Using FGA, you can ensure the user has authorization to receive the data in the response before the response is rendered.

-This lab uses sample code from Auth0 documentation on how to set up [Authorization for RAG](https://auth0.com/ai/docs/authorization-for-rag) using Auth0 FGA.
+This lab uses adapted sample code from Auth0 documentation on how to set up [Authorization for RAG](https://auth0.com/ai/docs/authorization-for-rag) using Auth0 FGA.

 ---